defano/wyldcard/README.md

 `add`            | Adds a value to a container; for example `add 3 to x` or `add card field id 0 to card field id 1` `answer`         | Produces a dialog box with a message and up to three user-defined buttons.
 Follows the syntax `answer <message> [with <button1> [or <button2>] [or <button3>]]]`.
 Upon completion, it contains the text of the button selected by the user, or the empty string if answer is used without an optional button specifier.
 `ask`            | Similar to answer, but produces a dialog box with a message and a user-editable response string.
 Follows the syntax `ask <message> [with <answer>]`.
 Upon completion, it contains the value of the user-editable text field, or the empty string if the user cancelled the dialog.
+`beep`           | Causes the system to emit an alert/beep sound.
+Has no effect if the system has no alert sound.
 `choose`         | Selects a tool from the tool palette; `choose brush tool` or `choose tool 7`.
 Acceptable tool names and their corresponding numbers are as follows: `browse` (1), `oval` (14), `brush` (7), `pencil` (6), `bucket` (13), `poly[gon]` (18), `button` (2), `rect[angle]` (11), `curve` (15), `reg[ular] poly[gon]` (17), `eraser` (8), `round rect[angle]` (12), `field` (3), `select` (4), `lasso` (5), `spray [can]` (10), `line` (9), or `text` (16).
 `click`          | Clicks the mouse at a provided location on the card, while optionally holding down one or more modifier keys; `click at "10, 10"` or `click at "130,220" with shiftKey, commandKey`.
 Valid modifier keys are `shiftKey`, `optionKey` and `commandKey`.
 `create menu`    | Creates a new menu in the menu bard, for example `create menu "Help"`.
 Use the `delete menu` command to remove menus or `reset menuBar` to restore the menubar to its default state.